-Then again, ABC are running for much longer then some critics thought “they” would.
-After the courageous, and nearly suicidal noise of “Beauty Stab” they hit back with “Be Near Me” in the States.
-Later followed by some radio hits all over europe – including the evergreen “When Smokey Sings”.
+Then again, ABC have been running for much longer than some critics thought "they" would.
+After the courageous, and nearly suicidal noise of "Beauty Stab" they hit back with "Be Near Me" in the States.
+Later followed by some radio hits all over europe - including the evergreen "When Smokey Sings".

 The curse of a classic